mander11/wordle-lite/README.md

 * For the backend service, run "cd backend && yarn install && yarn dev".

+* For the database, the backend service expects a local instance of MongoDB running on port 27017.

 * For the frontend service, run "cd frontend && npm install && npm run dev".

 ## User Experience